perejriu/old-blopup-web/documentation.md

 # Useful Documentation

-* [Thomson Tensiometer Manual](https://drive.google.com/drive/u/0/folders/1TbAoJZAYB405jfl9IBRvJkO4QCs9SED8).
+* **Thomson Tensiometer**.
+[Manual](https://drive.google.com/drive/u/0/folders/1TbAoJZAYB405jfl9IBRvJkO4QCs9SED8).
 Instructions of use and set up of the tensiometer we use for this project.

+# Thesis

+* **Sistemes autònoms de baix cost de suport a projectes educatius i de salut.** _By Albert Sànchez Fuster_.
+This TFG is intended to demonstrate the feasibility of doing an implementation of a medical management software, in this case with an Open MRS distribution, through a 'Single-Board Computer' as a Raspberry Pi 3.
+In addition, an autonomous power system based on photovoltaic plates and batteries will be also dimensioned in order to provide energy to the Raspberry and facilitate its displacement.
+[Follow this link to check the document](https://drive.google.com/open?id=1b_ZEKMHCVC6q4kkD5gAIJcRQioz4sE0X)